 These are lectures by outside trailblazers in advanced technology and innovators who were able to develop revolutionary new products and create new businesses.
 They are mainly for technology development engineers, for the objective of understanding technology trends and of fostering a development mindset and the will to take on challenges.
 The themes of the seminars include trends in advanced technology with high originality and technical level, and ways of thinking to create new products.
 In recent years the themes have been expanded to include such topics as market and product trends in regions where future market expansion is expected, especially in emerging countries.
-In fiscal 2016, eight seminars were held, attended by a total of 800 employees.
+In fiscal 2017, six seminars were held, attended by a total of 900 employees.
+In June 2017, the 200th commemorative seminar was held.